 FDA Study - Benzene in Soft Drinks

-Recently, the U.S. Food and Drug Administration (FDA) conducted studies on soft drinks and other beverages to determine benzene levels in these products.
-Soft drinks and other beverages may contain benzoate salts (such as sodium benzoate or potassium benzoate), which act as a preservative that inhibits the growth of bacteria, yeasts, and molds.
-Beverages may also contain Vitamin C (ascorbic acid) to prevent spoilage or to provide additional nutrients.
-Under certain light and heat conditions, benzoate salts can react with ascorbic acid to form benzene.
+In 2005, the U.S. Food and Drug Administration (FDA) conducted studies on soft drinks and other beverages to determine benzene levels in these products.
+Soft drinks may contain benzoate salts such as sodium benzoate or potassium benzoate, which act as preservatives that inhibit the growth of bacteria, yeasts, and molds.
+Under certain light and heat conditions, these benzoate salts react with ascorbic acid, or Vitamin C, to form benzene.

 Short-Term and Long-Term Effects of Exposure to Benzene

 After exposure to high levels of benzene, symptoms sometimes appear within minutes, but can also take several hours.
 When benzene is inhaled, symptoms may include:

 - Death (if exposed to very high levels)